Call +354 562 6555

 Post Offices

 There are post offices located in all major communities in Iceland.
 General opening hours are: Mon–Fri 09:00–16:30.
 Many post offices in Reykjavik are also open during the weekends.
-Information on opening hours can be found at http://www.postur.is/english/index.html
+Information on locations and opening hours can be found on the following link: www.postur.is

 Direct calls can be made to all parts of Iceland.
-The code into Iceland from overseas is +354 + seven-digit number.
-Direct long-distance calls can be made to Europe and the USA by dialling 00 plus the country code, and the telephone number you wish to reach.
+The 3 digit country calling code to Iceland is +354-(123-4567) followed by a 7 digit telephone number.
+Direct long-distance calls can be made to Europe and the United States of America by dialling zero zero, followed by a country code & telephone number.
+00-(CountryCode)-(TelePhoneNumber).

 Mobile Phones – GSM

-There are four GSM operators in Iceland: Siminn, Vodafone, TAL and Nova.
+There are four GSM service providers in Iceland: Siminn, Vodafone, TAL and Nova.
 Together they cover most of Iceland including all towns and villages with over 200 inhabitants.
 These telephone companies all sell pre-paid GSM phone cards and offer GSM/GPRS services.
 Pre-paid cards are available at petrol stations around the country.
-GSM phones may be rented from Iceland Telecom, Ármúli 27, Reykjavík.

 Due to the warming effect of the Gulf Stream, Iceland enjoys a cool temperate maritime climate: cool in summer and fairly mild in winter.
-However, the weather is very changeable and can be more extreme than what tourist are used to.
+However, the weather conditions change rapidly and can be more extreme than what tourist are used to.
 Tourists should always be prepared for the unexpected.
-For weather information in English, ph.: (+354) 902-0600, extension 44, E-mail: office@vedur.is, http://en.vedur.is When travelling in Iceland you should bring along lightweight woolens, a sweater or cardigan, a rainproof (weatherproof) coat and sturdy walking shoes.
+For weather information in English, ph.: (+354) 902-0600, extension 1, E-mail: [email protected], or visit http://en.vedur.is/.
+When travelling in Iceland you should bring along lightweight woolens, a sweater or cardigan, a rainproof (weatherproof) coat and sturdy walking shoes.
 Travelers who are camping or heading into the interior will need warm underwear and socks, rubber boots and a warm sleeping bag.

 During summer the nights are bright all over Iceland.
 In the month of June the sun never fully sets in the north.
 There are even special excursions to the island of Grímsey on the Arctic Circle where you can experience the midnight sun.
 Bear in mind, however, that the sun at midnight is not as warm as at midday, so bring along a sweater.